platsaver/backend/README.md

 # Tech use in this
 - express and pg for interacting with postgresql
 - cors for allowing communication between frontend and backend at different ports
+- redis for storing access code to authenticate the user has signed in or not
 # Installation
 **Generating server config file:**
 <br>